Do you know how often to replace running shoes?

 The longer you run in worn-out shoes—as in they don’t have the structure and components they were designed with—the higher the risk for something to go wrong—and it eventually does.

-That’s why one of the best things you can do to prevent running injuries is to replace your shoes at regular intervals.
+That’s why replacing your running shoes regularly is one of the best things you can do to prevent overuse injuries.

 Most experts recommend swapping out running shoes every 400 to 500 miles.